 Key lime pie was created in the early 1900s.
 While some Floridians say that this dessert was made in the state of Florida in the 1920s, others believe that this popular kind of pie was invented by chefs in the Borden company.
 Borden produced an essential ingredient to Key lime pie, sweetened condensed milk.
 Whatever the origins, Key lime pie traditionally uses Key limes.

 Key limes are somewhat different than regular limes.
 The traditional limes that most people think of are known as Persian limes, while Key limes are also known as Mexican or West Indian limes.
 Key limes have yellow rather than green juice and many people consider them to be more fragrant, with a stronger flavor than traditional limes.
 In years past, Key limes were grown in groves located in the Florida Keys.
 However, when a hurricane in the 1920s destroyed many of the groves, farmers replanted their orchards with the larger Persian limes.

-Key Lime Pie Bars Recipe (Quick and Easy)
+Key Lime Pie Bars Recipe

 - 9 inch Square Pan

 - 4 tbsp Granulated Sugar

 - 14 ounces Sweetened Condensed Milk from a can